• Home

 Surface: Asphalt

-This nice little trail allows you to ride from the Grand Rounds Scenic Byway (at Webber Park) to the Shingle Creek Regional Trail (at Lions Park) in the Three Rivers Park District.
-Next to residential streets, with a nice creek and parks with picnic benches.
-Fun curves.
+This little trail in far North Minneapolis allows you to ride from the Grand Rounds Scenic Byway (at Webber Park) to the Shingle Creek Regional Trail (at Lions Park).
+It's in a quiet neighborhood, with a nice creek, fun curves, and parks with picnic benches.

 _______________________________________________________________________________________________________________________________________________